umutonij/Pig-Dice/README.md

 # PIG DICE
-#### Fourth Independent Project for Moringa prep class , January 14th, 2019
+* This is the  Fourth Independent Project for Moringa prep class , January 14th, 2019
 #### By **UMUTONI Jacqueline**

 ## Description